mrdaniellewis/react-listboxes/examples/combo_box/background_autocomplete/README.md

-# Combo box with inline autocomplete
+# Combo box with background autocomplete

-A Combo box with inline autocomplete.
+This demonstrates the search working like the autocomplete on the Google Mail search bar.

-The various autocomplete options can be toggled:
+Try typing `on:` or `is:` for example.

-- `autoselect` set to true to automatically select the first matching option, or 'inline' to automatically select and complete the text.
+Pressing tab will complete the suggestion.
+A disabled 'ghost' input is placed behind the main input to show the autocomplete suggestion.

-- `tabAutocomplete` set true to allow tab to autocomplete the suggestion
+> :warning: **Warning** the search suggestions are not accessible to a screen reader.
-- `showSelectedLabel` set true to always update the input with the label from the selected option
+>
-- `managedFocus` set to false to keep the focus in the input.
+> Potentially using `autoselect="inline"` could resolve this.